 The Canadian Mental Health Association, South Okanagan Similkameen Branch, provides services including: Unity House (community based program that provides support from which clients with mental illnesses can pursue improvements in health, social functioning and community involvement) Advocacy (individual advocacy services which are accessed directly by individuals with a mental illness living in the South Okanagan … Continued

 Offers free debt counselling, and provides a debt management program for a small fee.

-We offer several programs: 1.
-Employment Services – for aboriginals on and off the Reserve; 12 week employability class onsite, virtual or at home study available.
+We offer several programs: Employment Services – for people with disabilities; employability class onsite, virtual or at home study available.
 Flexible course, self-paced in class option is also available.
-2. Wage subsidies availabel for persons with physical disabilities, call for eligibility.
-New 2013!
-Available in partnership with the Neil … Continued
+Wage subsidies available for persons with disabilities, call for eligibility.
+Wellness for work programs; manage your health and disability to be your best for getting or … Continued

 Assistance with Canada Pension and Old Age Security forms only.

 We use technology,knowledge and passion to empower Canadians with physical disabilities.

 The Ooknakane Friendship Centre provides services open to everyone including: employment assistance parenting support ROOTs program to help Aboriginal youth in care connect with their ancestory support for parents fostering Aboriginal children Aboriginal child & youth wellness Dual Recovery Anonymous for adults with both addiction and mental illness challenges (no referral required), and law advocacy.